MaribelHearn/fc-scripts/README.md

 # fc-scripts
 The Fun Community server scripts.
 Currently still quite a mixture of old code and new code, though everything does work and the old code has mostly been updated to my current standards.
-The scripts were never intended to be released to the public, and as a result, many things had to be adapted to that.
+I never intended to release the scripts to the public, and as a result, many things had to be adapted to that.
+Recently, however, I became active in the main server community, and decided to ready my scripts for release for once.
+I have been spending time getting my scripts ready for release, and now, here they are!

 Server version **2.6.2** or newer is required to run the scripts.